jhe0323/Bookkeeping/README.md

 - rapid soil and slash carbon;
 - slow-soil carbon.

-The target agricultural biomass stock is treated as an immediate biomass deficit and subsequently relaxes toward equilibrium.
+The target agricultural biomass stock is represented as an immediate biomass deficit and subsequently relaxes toward equilibrium.

 ### 3.2 Abandonment and regrowth